abnaki/albiruni/README.md

 # Albiruni

-Windows desktop software to map large sets of GPS data such as tracks and waypoints, displayed in an efficient summarized style rarely found in other open source software.
+Windows desktop software to map large sets of GPS data, such as tracks and waypoints, in an efficient summarized style, rarely found in other open source software.

 Named after the medieval Persian scientist Abū Rayḥān Muḥammad ibn Aḥmad Al-Bīrūnī.
 Almost 1000 years ago, he accurately measured the Earth and tabulated coordinates of hundreds of locations.